-Lt.
-Col. Aaron B. Dyke is the Commander of Air Force Reserve Officer Training Corps, Detachment 207.
-He is responsible for recruiting, training, and educating officer candidates from 9 universities in 2 states centered at St. Louis University, and manages over $2M of scholarship, subsistence, and recruiting funds.
+Major Michael T. Cook is the commander of Air Force Reserve Officer Training Command Detachment 207, Saint Louis University, St. Louis, MO.
+He is the senior Air Force officer on campus with dual responsibilities as detachment commander and Chairperson of the Department of Aerospace Studies with the academic rank of full professor.
+He is responsible for recruiting, training, and educating officer candidates from nine universities in two states, and he manages over $2M of scholarship, subsistence, and recruiting funds.